Berlin Schönefeld Airport: Terminal B

 Terminal B, located in a side wing, was originally reserved for transit passengers to and from West Berlin who took advantage of cheaper airfares and package tours arranged by an East German travel agency.
-More recently it has been used exclusively by easyJet with check-in counters K20–K29 and has been refurbished in recent years.
+In later years, it was used exclusively by easyJet with check-in counters K20–K29 and was refurbished.
 The airside consisted of three jet bridges as well as several walk-boarding aircraft stands located at Pier 3a, an extension that was opened in 2005.
 Pier 3a was under extensive reconstruction until mid-2019 to allow use as part of the new Berlin Brandenburg Airport.

 Terminal C

 Terminal C was originally built in the early 1980s as an external VIP lounge called "Sonderraum" (Special Room), and was tightly secured by the Ministry for State Security (Stasi).
 Only official guests of the East German government and its subordinated organizations were admitted.
 Check-in and all mandatory controls were either waived or done invisibly for travelers.
 After 1990, the Special Room was converted into Terminal C to accommodate highly security-sensitive flights like those of Israeli airlines, but also for charter flights to North America.
 It was reconfigured in 2008 to handle sightseeing trips and flights in connection with special events.
 It was further reconfigured in 2015 to provide access to all terminal gates.
 To reduce congestion in other terminals, it then housed additional security checkpoints for passengers who are checked in and have checked their luggage or only carry hand luggage.